mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```
 Approximately 15 of the security personnel man checkpoints around the
 station and 20 more perform one- and two-man patrols.
 The final five
-of the on-shift personnel are located in the security centre, including a
+of the on-shift personnel are located in the security center, including a
 coordinator and assistant coordinator and three on monitoring duty.
 ```